My Man (Tamar Braxton song)

-"My Man" is a R&B and soul song recorded by American singer Tamar Braxton for her fifth studio album Bluebird of Happiness (2017).
-Braxton and Cory Rooney wrote the song, which was produced by Bob Robinson Jr. It was released for digital download and streaming on April 27, 2017 as the album's lead single.
+"My Man" is an R&B and soul song recorded by American singer Tamar Braxton for her fifth studio album Bluebird of Happiness (2017).
+Braxton and Cory Rooney wrote the song, which was produced by Bob Robinson.
+It was released for digital download and streaming on April 27, 2017, as the album's lead single.
 "My Man" was the first single from Braxton's independent record label, Tamartian Land, created with the support of eOne Entertainment.

-The lyrics are about infidelity, which were based on Braxton's parents and their divorce after her father's affair.
+The song's lyrics concern infidelity and were based on Braxton's parents and their divorce after her father's affair.
 Braxton wrote the song from her mother's perspective on the relationship.
-Describing "My Man" as her most personal song, she also used one of her past relationships as inspiration.
+Describing "My Man" as her most personal song, Braxton used one of her past relationships as additional inspiration.

-The song was well received by music critics.
-It peaked at number three and twenty-one on Billboard's Adult R&B Songs and Hot R&B Songs component charts, respectively.
-"My Man" was promoted on an episode of the reality television series Braxton Family Values and through live performances.
+Critics considered "My Man" as one of the highlights of Bluebird of Happiness and praised Braxton's vocals.
+The song peaked at No. 3 on Billboard's Adult R&B Songs chart and No. 21 on the Hot R&B Songs chart.
+"My Man" was featured on an episode of the reality television series Braxton Family Values.
 Braxton's performance at the BET Awards 2017 was praised as one of the event's highlights, although some critics believed she was lip syncing.
-An accompanying video, released on June 25, 2017, features Braxton confronting her lover and his mistress in a hotel room.
+Laurieann Gibson directed the music video, which features Braxton confronting her lover and his mistress in a hotel room.